Abu Dhabi: Culture

 Today in Abu Dhabi, a group called the Abu Dhabi Cultural Foundation works to preserve the art and culture of the city.
 According to an article from the English Pen Atlas, Al Jawaher wal la'li was the first manuscript to come out of the UAE.
 According to another article, this book was written in the 1990s and was banned in the city for some time for making accusations about the ruling family.

-On September 21, 2020, Abu Dhabi removed the requirement for an alcohol license for drinkers in the emirate.
-The historic modification was implemented due to the economic challenges that occurred amidst the COVID-19 pandemic.

 For cultural influences, Abu Dhabi, since 2010, has become one of the major shooting spots for many film companies, including Hollywood.
-Some of the most famous films featuring Abu Dhabi are; The Kingdom (2007), Sex and the City 2 (2010), Arrambam (2013), Baby (2015), Furious 7 (2015), Star Wars: The Force Awakens (2015), Dishoom (2016), War Machine (2017), Tiger Zinda Hai (2017), Race 3 (2018), Saaho (2019), Six Underground (2019), The Misfits (2021), Dune (2021).
+Some of the most famous films featuring Abu Dhabi are: The Kingdom (2007), Arrambam (2013), Baby (2015), Furious 7 (2015), Star Wars: The Force Awakens (2015), Dishoom (2016), War Machine (2017), Tiger Zinda Hai (2017), Race 3 (2018), Saaho (2019), Six Underground (2019), The Misfits (2021), Dune (2021), Vikram Vedha (2022), Crew (2024) and Bade Miyan Chote Miyan (2024).

+In 2024, the Madison Square Garden Company confirmed that a second Sphere venue, identical to the Sphere in Las Vegas would be built in Abu Dhabi.
+The following year in 2025 it was confirmed that Disney would build a theme-park in Abu Dhabi called Disneyland Abu Dhabi.
+It will be located on Yas Island.

 Education

-Abu Dhabi is home to international and local private schools and universities, including government-sponsored INSEAD, New York University Abu Dhabi, Khalifa University, Higher Colleges of Technology, Sorbonne University Abu Dhabi and Abu Dhabi University.
+Abu Dhabi is home to international and local private schools and universities, including government-sponsored INSEAD, New York University Abu Dhabi, Khalifa University, Higher Colleges of Technology, Sorbonne University Abu Dhabi, and Abu Dhabi University.
 New York University opened a government-sponsored satellite campus in Abu Dhabi in September 2010.

 All schools in the emirate are under the authority of the Abu Dhabi Education Council.
-This organization oversees and administers public schools and licenses and inspects private schools.
+This organisation oversees and administers public schools and licenses and inspects private schools.
 From 2009, the council has brought over thousands of licensed teachers from native English speaking countries to support their New School Model Program in government schools.